 - Rex and Tom Johnston (a brother team that finished 2nd in the recent Brucefield tournament)

 After the lunch break, the long and grueling singles competition begins.
 10 preliminary games to try and earn a place in the top 16.
-After the preliminary round is complete it is revealed that Justin Slater has won his third consecutive 20's title, but this time he did it in a fashion like no one has ever seen.
+After the preliminary round was complete it was revealed that Justin Slater had won his third consecutive 20's title, but this time he did it in a fashion like no one has ever seen.
 For years the world record of total 20's in a 10 game preliminary round at a championships tournament had been held by Jarmo Puiras, when he scored 108 in 2004.
-It wasn't until 2011 when Frederick Smith surpassed the record with 109 at the PEI Provincial Championships.
-However, indication that the record could be broken was given when Quinn Erzinger set a BC record by scoring 108 20's in Oliver at the BC Provincial Championships.
+It wasn't until 2011 when Wilfred Smith surpassed the record with 109 at the PEI Provincial Championships.
+However, indication that the record could be broken was given when Quin Erzinger set a BC record by scoring 108 20's in Oliver at the BC Provincial Championships.
+(Editor's Note: Although the 142 mark was generally considered the world record, research in later years revealed Brian Cook had set a higher 20s mark in 2011 with an average of 153.3 20s over 10 games.

 But Justin Slater left every other feat in the dust when he scored an unparalleled, unmatched, and unbelievable 142 20's in the 10 games.
 This score meant that 44.4% of all of this shots (142/320) were 20's.
 With the score Justin became the first to win more than 2 20's titles, and the first to win 3 consecutive 20's titles.